-Roslyn Grafstein has been an active resident in Madison Heights since moving here over 15 years ago.
-Since being elected to Council in 2017, she has been active bringing about environmental change and working to make our city more business friendly.
+Since being elected to Council in 2017, I have been active bringing about environmental change, decreasing blight, increasing safety and working to make our city more business friendly.

 Serving the public and connecting with people is important to me and is reflected in my long history of service to the community with activities that include Girl Scout leader, robotics team coach, school room parent, Parks and Recreation Advisory board member, member of the Madison Heights Women’s Club and Charter member of the Madison Heights Moms Club International.